Spreadsheets can be tricky. Even with the power of Google Sheets, certain assumptions are made when specific values are entered into a spreadsheet.

 Cause: All spreadsheet apps (including Google Sheets) treat numbers as values to be calculated by default.

-Fix: Just add a single quote (apostrophe) at the start of the number.
-That indicates to Google that this is to be treated as text instead of as a number value.
+Another option is to add a single quote (apostrophe) at the start of the number.
+That indicates to Google that this should be treated as text instead of a number value.
 So 001234 becomes '001234.

 Large numbers (i.e. SKU and Barcode numbers) are converted to scientific notation